+Glens Falls Hospital (GFH) conducted the following Community Health Needs Assessment (CHNA) to identify and prioritize the community health needs of the patients and communities within the GFH service area.
 The Public Health Accreditation board defines a community health assessment as a systematic examination of the health status indicators for a given population that is used to identify key problems and assets in a community.
-The ultimate goal and benefit of a community health assessment is to develop strategies to address the community's health needs and identified issues1.
-The findings in this CSP are the result of a collaborative process of collecting and analyzing data and consulting with stakeholders throughout the service area and the region.
-This CSP can be used to guide service providers, especially public health and healthcare sectors, in their efforts to identify potentially available resources and plan programs and services targeted to improve the overall health and well-being of people and communities in our region.
+The ultimate goal of a community health assessment is to develop strategies to address the community's health needs and identified issues1.
+The findings in this CHNA result from a collaborative process of collecting and analyzing data and consulting with stakeholders throughout the service area and the region.
+This CHNA can be used to guide service providers, especially public health and healthcare sectors, in their efforts to identify potentially available resources and plan programs and services targeted to improve the overall health and well-being of people and communities in our region.

+This CHNA addresses the requirements set forth by the New York State Department of Health (NYS DOH) and the Internal Revenue Service (IRS) through the Affordable Care Act (ACA).
+The NYS DOH requires hospitals to work with local health departments to complete a Community Service Plan (CSP) that mirrors the CHNA and Implementation Strategy (IS) per the ACA.
 County health departments in New York State (NYS) have separate yet similar state requirements to conduct a Community Health Assessment (CHA) and a corresponding Community Health Improvement Plan (CHIP).

-Aligning and combining the requirements of these three entities ensures the most efficient use of hospital resources and supports a comprehensive approach to community health and population health management in the region.
+The community health needs assessment provision of the ACA (Section 9007) links hospitals' tax-exempt status to the development of a needs assessment and adoption of an IS to meet the significant health needs of the communities they serve, at least once every three years.
+Aligning and combining the requirements of these entities ensures the most efficient use of hospital resources and supports a comprehensive approach to community health and population health management in the region.